stevenpawley/colino/README.md

 predictors' relationship with the response outcomes measured using a Receiver Operating Characteristic curve.

-- `step_select_xtab` provides feature selection using statistical association.
+- `step_select_xtab` provides feature selection of categorical predictors using statistical association for numeric response outcomes.

+- `step_select_aov` provides feature selection of categorical predictors using the ANOVA F-test for numeric response outcomes.

 - `step_select_vip` provides model-based selection using feature importance scores or coefficients.
 This method allows a `parsnip` model specification to be